DiamondLightSource/dodal/docs/reference/device-standards.md

 this has potential negative side effects:

 * When the plan is simulated it will still set the parameter on the device
-* There may be external things attached to the RE that are tracking messages e.g. metrics.
+* There may be external things attached to the RunEngine that are tracking messages e.g. metrics.
 A set like this would be lost

 Instead you should make a soft signal: